srimannarayanabaratam/land_cover_classification_unet/README.md

 This GitHub repository is developed as a part of Computer Vision by Deep Learning (CS4245) course offered at TU Delft.
 The implementation of the code was done using PyTorch, it uses U-net architecture to perform multi-class semantic segmentation.
 The repository from which our implementation has been derived can be found [[here]](https://github.com/milesial/Pytorch-UNet).
 A well articulated blog is also available (here) for the project by the authors of this repository.

+## Google Colab Wrapper
+For testing the repository, a google colab wrapper is also provided which explains in detail how to execute the code along with insights.
+Just download the "colab_wrapper.ipynb" file from the repository and open in your colab.
+Instructions are available there to clone this repository directly to your drive and train using GPU runtime.

 ## Dataset
 The dataset we used is taken from the DeepGlobe Challenge of Land Cover Segmentation in 2018. [[DeepGlobeChallenges]](http://deepglobe.org/challenge.html)  However, the server for the challenge is no longer available for submission and evaluation of solutions. [[DeepGlobe2018 Server]](https://competitions.codalab.org/competitions/18468) and the validation and test set are not accompanied by labels.
 For this reason we are using **only the training set**  of the challenge and we are further splitting it into validation and test set to be able to evaluate our solution.
 The original dataset can be downloaded from Kaggle [[DeepGLobe2018 Original Dataset]](https://www.kaggle.com/balraj98/deepglobe-land-cover-classification-dataset) here and the dataset we use can be downloaded from [[GoogleDrive Link for our Dataset]](__) separated into the training/validation and test set we used for our model.
 The actual dataset can be found heare